-- a.
+a.
 Approval of Site and/or Facility.
 The Charter School shall maintain proper approval for all sites and/or facilities and obtain proper approval for all new sites and/or facilities, prior to commencing any new construction, and prior to student occupation of any new facilities.
-The Charter School shall contact the Georgia Department of Education's Facilities Services Division regarding the following: - i.
+The Charter School shall contact the Department's Facilities Services Division regarding the following:

+- i.
 Site Approval.
-The Charter School shall maintain site approval by the Facilities Services Division and obtain site approval for any new sites through the Facilities Services Division's process.
-Once a new site approval has been granted, the Charter School will be issued an additional site code.
+The Charter School shall maintain site approval received from the Facilities Services Division and obtain site approval for any new sites.
+Once new site approval has been granted, the Charter School will be issued an additional site code.
 The Charter School shall not commit to any certificate of lease or ownership, commence any construction, nor allow student occupation prior to site approval of any new sites and/or facilities. - ii.
 Architectural Review.
-The Charter School shall submit to and receive approval from the Facilities Services Division of all architectural plans for any new facility that will house any part of the Charter School during the Charter term.
+The Charter School shall submit and have approved by the Facilities Services Division all architectural plans for any new facility that will house any part of the Charter School during the Charter term.
 The Charter School shall not commit to any certificate of lease or ownership, commence any construction, nor allow student occupation prior to architectural review of the new facility. - iii.
 School Code Approval.
-After securing both site approval and architectural review approval a new school code shall be obtained for the new site and/or facility.
-A locally approved Charter School shall contact their school system's facilities department and make a request for a school code.
+After securing both site approval and architectural review approval, a new school code shall be obtained for the new site and/or facility.
+The Charter School shall contact its local school system's facilities department and make a request for a school code.
 The Charter School shall properly obtain a school code prior to occupancy of the new site and/or facility. - b.
 Prior to opening any new Charter School site and/or facility, and prior to students occupying any new facility, the Charter School shall obtain and submit the following documents to the Department: - Documentation of Ownership or Lease Agreement.
-The Charter School shall obtain documentation of ownership or the lease agreement for the new facility that will house all or part of the Charter School.

-- Certificate of Occupancy.
-The Charter School shall obtain a Certificate of Occupancy for the facility in which all or part of Charter School shall be located. - iii.
+The Charter School shall obtain documentation of ownership or the lease agreement for the new facility that will house all or part of the Charter School. - Certificate of Occupancy.
+The Charter School shall obtain a Certificate of Occupancy for the facility in which all or part of the Charter School shall be located. - iii.
 Emergency Safety Plan.
 The Charter School shall prepare a safety plan in accordance with O.C.G.A. § 20-2-1185.
-This plan shall be submitted to the local emergency management agency and local law enforcement agency for approval. - 22.
-Transportation.
-To the extent the Charter School offers a transportation program for its students, the Charter School shall ensure that the program complies with all applicable laws governing transportation of students. - 23.
+This plan shall be submitted to the local emergency management agency and local law enforcement agency for approval.

+- 22. Transportation.
+To the extent the Charter School offers a transportation program for its students, the Charter School shall ensure that the program complies with all applicable laws, rules, and regulations governing transportation of students. - 23.
 Food Services.
-To the extent the Charter School offers a food service program, the Charter School shall ensure that the program complies with all applicable laws governing food service for students.
+To the extent the Charter School offers a food service program, the Charter School shall ensure that the program complies with all applicable laws, rules, and regulations governing food service for students.